The letter to the church in Smyrna

 Jesus view

-The reference to 10 days is a link to the story of Daniel, who ate only vegetables so as not to defile himself with an unclean food from the king’s table.
+The reference to 10 days is a link to the story of Daniel, who ate only vegetables so as not to defile himself with unclean food from the king’s table.

 The perspective